kurisaW/PSE51-docs/pse51/perror/README.md

 **Issue 7**: SD5-XSH-ERN-95 is applied.
 Changes are made related to support for finegrained timestamps.
 POSIX.1-2008, Technical Corrigendum 1, XSH/TC1-2008/0429 [389,401], XSH/TC1-2008/0430 [389], and XSH/TC1-2008/0431 [389,401] are applied.

 ---

-*UNIX® is a registered Trademark of The Open Group.
-POSIX™ is a Trademark of The IEEE.
-Copyright © 2001-2024 The IEEE and The Open Group, All Rights Reserved*